Iterative optimization in quantum metrology and entanglement theory using semidefinite programming: Introduction

 Another relevant question is how we could find the optimal Hamiltonian for a given quantum state.
 In the qubit case, it has been studied how to optimize the metrological performance for local Hamiltonians that are all Pauli spin matrices rotated by some unitary \cite{Hyllus2010Not}.
 In this case, the best metrological performance achievable by separable states is a constant independent of the Hamiltonian.
 Any state that has a better metrological performance than that must be entangled.

 The problem of the metrological performance of a bipartite state of qudits with a dimension larger than two is more complicated.
 In this case, the local Hamiltonians cannot be transformed into each other by local unitaries, and the best metrological performance achievable by separable states depends on the Hamiltonian.
-The metrological gain can be used in this case to characterize the quantum advantage of the system, which is defined as the ratio of the quantum Fisher information and the maximum of the quantum Fisher information over separable states maximized over local Hamiltonians \cite{Toth2020Activating}.
+Thus, we introduce the metrological gain as a general way to characterize the quantum advantage of a system with arbitrary dimensions.
+It is defined as the ratio of the quantum Fisher information and the maximum of the quantum Fisher information over separable states maximized over local Hamiltonians \cite{Toth2020Activating}.
 The metrological gain is convex in the state, and it cannot decrease if additional copies or ancilla systems are added \cite{Toth2020Activating}.
-Note that the quantum Fisher information can be compared to other bounds that are state dependent.
-This way one can also get quantities that are positive only if the state is entangled \cite{Morris2020Entanglement,Gessner2016Efficient,Gessner2017Resolution}.
+In the multiparticle case, the metrological gain is related to multiparticle entanglement, as it lower bounds the entanglement depth \cite{Trenyi2024Activation}.
+The optimization over the local Hamiltonians can also be carried out via an ISS method \cite{Toth2020Activating,Pal2021Bound,Trenyi2024Activation}.
+Thus, our method uses an ISS algorithm for optimizing the unitary dynamics rather than for optimizing the state.
+Note that instead of using the metrological gain, one can also consider the difference of the quantum Fisher information and its maximum for separable states \cite{Tan2021Fisher}, or even consider the difference with respect to a bound that depends on the state \cite{Yadin2018Operational,Morris2020Entanglement,Gessner2016Efficient,Gessner2017Resolution}.

 In this paper, we examine the optimization problem above in a great depth.
 We elaborate the point that local Hamiltonians with meaningful constraints form a convex set.
 Thus, we have to maximize the metrological gain over a convex set of local Hamiltonians.
 We find several algorithms to maximize the metrological gain.
 The first method is based on maximizing a quadratic expression using a see-saw over a bilinear expression, and its computational costs are minimal.
 We present other algorithms that need quadratic programming with quadratic constraints and relaxations.
 Such methods work for small systems.
 We test the methods and compare them to each other.
-We list a number of similar problems that can be solved in an analogous way, such as maximization of norms over a convex set.
+In the second half of the paper, we explore other important applications, where ISS methods can help with optimization.
+Namely, we list a number of similar problems that can be solved in an analogous way, such as maximization of norms over a convex set, maximizing the Wigner-Yanase skew information, looking for the extremal eigenvalue of Hermitian matrices, and also for looking for states that violate maximally the Computable Cross Norm-Realignment (CCNR) criterion \cite{Rudolph2005Further,Chen2003AMatrix}.